MikeJMcGuire/hass-actronque/README.md

 ### MQTTBroker: string
 Set this field to core-mosquitto to use the HA Mosquitto MQTT add-on.
 Otherwise, specify a host or host:port for an alternative MQTT server.

+### MQTTLogs: true/false
+Setting this option to false will reduce the amount of MQTT logging.

 ### MQTTTLS: true/false
 Setting this option to true will force the MQTT client to attempt a TLS connection to the MQTT broker.